 The age-gender structure of the society of the countries involved in the study is different.
-The highest share of the 60+ generation in population is in Finland - men in this age group constitute 18% of the entire population, women - 19% (see Figure G.1).
-The generation, which is currently 60-74 years old are children of baby boom, so it is still the most numerous age group in the Finnish society.
+The highest share of the 60+ generation in population is in Finland 30.6% in total.
+Men of this age group constitute 13.4% of the entire population, women - 16.2% (see Figure G.1).
+The generation, which is currently 60-74 years old are children of baby boom, so it is still quite numerous age group in the Finnish society.
 The gender ratio in Finland in the age group 60+ is equal.
-The differences in life expectancy between men and women are insignificant for the people aged 60-74.
-On the other hand, we can observe that there are significantly more women in the age group 75+.
+The differences in life expectancy between men and women are rather insignificant for the people aged 60-74, but in the age group 75+ it increases.

 Figure G.1.
-Population structure of Finland, 2020
+Population structure of Finland, 2022